isaacyakl/brandojs/src/readme/installation-usage.md

 bgChanger.next(); // remove this line if you want a smooth first transition
 ```

-[All options](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) are optional and have default values if they are not include in the options object.
+[All options](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) are optional and have default values if they are not included in the options object.

 Learn how to control the background changer that is returned by referring to [the bRando class documentation](https://brandojs.isaacyakl.com/docs/classes/bRando.html).